mlgarchery/debian_packaging/README.md

 # Building a .deb package

-GMail web app, base on firefox.
+Example with  a Gmail web app, based on Brave Browser.

 ## Build the .deb

-gmail/ is the directory containing DEBIAN/.
+Find the latest release of Brave https://github.com/brave/brave-browser/releases.

-Extract the content of the brave-browser archive, containing the brave binary and its librairies into usr/local/gmail/.
+Extract the content of the `brave-browser-nightly-<version>-linux-amd64.zip` archive, containing the brave binary and its librairies into gmail/usr/local/gmail/.

 ```
-cd ..
 dpkg-deb --build gmail
 ```

+Will build whatever is in the gmail/ dir into your fs That's why I put files under a directory, otherwise the .git is included.

 ##  Install the .deb

 ```
 sudo apt install ./gmail.deb
 ```

+Tada!